Stuycs-K/finalproject-10-dickerson-andrew/README.md

 How does the user install/compile/run the program.
 (CHANGE THIS!!!!!)
 How does the user interact with this program?
 (CHANGE THIS!!!!!)

-Flags for make audio_encode:
-- -iP : input (Picture) file that will be used as the base image to house the encoded message
-- -iA : input (Audio) file that will be used as the base audio to house the encoded message
+Image Encoder - Hides message from plaintext or file in an image. make flags:
+- -i : input image path (default = none, a blank, black iamge will be generated for use instead)
-- -o : output file for which the final encrypted audio file will be stored as
+- -o : output image path (default = "encoded.png")
+- -p : plaintext message or text file name (required; default = "secret.txt")
-- -m : mode of encryption by which the message is being encoded (GREEDY / SELECTIVE / FILE)
+- -m : mode of encryption ("GREEDY", "SELECTIVE", or "FILE", default = "GREEDY")
-- -p : message that is being encoded

-Flags for make audio_decode:
+- -d : display image after encoding ("true"/"false", default = "false")

+Image Decoder - Finds a message hidden in an image. make flags:
-- -i : input (Picture) file that will be decoded
+- -i : input image path (default = none, a blank, black iamge will be generated for use instead)
-- -o : (optional) output file for which the decrypted message will be stored as
+- -o : output image path (default = "encoded.png")
+- -p : plaintext message or text file name (required; default = "secret.txt")
-- -m : mode of encryption by which the message is being decoded (GREEDY / SELECTIVE / FILE)
+- -m : mode of encryption ("GREEDY", "SELECTIVE", or "FILE", default = "GREEDY")
+- -d : display image after encoding ("true"/"false", default = "false")
 - -b : (optional) number of bits the message is known to take up (helps with SELECTIVE and FILE decoding modes)

-Suggested Example Commands:
-> make audio_encode ARGS="-i input.png -o encoded.png -m GREEDY -d TRUE -p 'Oh look, a hidden message\!'"
-> make audio_encode ARGS="-i input.png -o encoded.png -m SELECTIVE -d TRUE -p 'Oh look, a hidden message\!'"

-> make audio_decode ARGS="-i encoded.mp3 -m GREEDY -d TRUE"
-> make audio_decode ARGS="-i encoded.mp3 -m SELECTIVE -d TRUE"
+Audio Encoder - Hides message from plaintext or file in an audio file. make flags:
+- -iP : input image path (default = none, a blank, black iamge will be generated for use instead)
+- -iA : input image path (default = "oxp.wav")
+- -o : output audio path (default = "encoded.wav")
+- -p : plaintext message or text file name (default = "This is a hidden message.")
+- -m : mode of encryption ("GREEDY", "SELECTIVE", or "FILE", default = "GREEDY")

+Audio Decoder - Finds a message hidden in an audio file. make flags:
+- -i : input audio path (default = "obv.wav")
+- -o : output audio path (default = "encoded.wav")
+- -p : plaintext message or text file name (default = "This is a hidden message.")
+- -m : mode of encryption ("GREEDY", "SELECTIVE", or "FILE", default = "GREEDY")
+- -b : (optional) number of bits the message is known to take up (helps with SELECTIVE and FILE decoding modes)

+For Example Make Commands, see `examples/ex_make_commands`

 ### Resources/ References: